Learn what fees are involved when using PayPal to send money internationally or pay overseas suppliers.

 - Flexibility.
 You have the ability to link all your cards and bank accounts and then choose which one to use at checkout.

-- User friendly and mobile convenience.
+- User friendly.
 You can check out with one click on your computer, mobile or app.
 It’s great for people on-the-go.

 - Buyer protection.
 You can get a refund, including return shipping costs, if something goes wrong.